gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

 # Configuring Databases for GitLab HA
-> Note: GitLab HA requires a Enterprise Edition Premium license
+> Note: GitLab HA requires an Enterprise Edition Premium license

 **Warning**
 This functionality should be considered beta, use with caution.